OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-20.md

 ## 1 Samuel 20:20

-And I will shoot three arrows to the side as though I shot at a target.
+And I will shoot three arrows to the side, as if aiming at a target.

 ## 1 Samuel 20:21